mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 - TDM Utilities, TDM Web Services and [TDM LU](04_fabric_tdm_library.md#tdm-lu).
 - Logical Units that model TDM entities and their related data to LUs such as Customer, Billing, Ordering, etc.
-- Broadway Flows which are defined under each LU to delete or load the entities from the target environment.
+- Broadway Flows that are defined under each LU to delete or load the entities from the target environment.
-- Handling special cases, references, post-execution processes such as sending mail at the end of a task's execution or masking sensitive data.
+- Handles special cases, references, post-execution processes like sending mail at the end of a task's execution or masking sensitive data.
 - Environment setup, defining the source and target environments of the TDM.
 Setting the connection details of interfaces and the Globals in each environment.

 K2view offers a TDM library with TDM utilities as well as TDM Templates for Broadway flows.
 These utilities must be implemented by the TDM Fabric project.